Sherwood real estate specialist.

-- Cruisin Sherwood is an event that has truly taken on a life of it’s own.
+- Cruisin Sherwood is an event that has truly taken on a life of it’s own and is by far Sherwood’s largest event.
 This event now attracts over 20,000 visitors!
 And displays 550 custom, electric, trucks, hotrods, and military vehicles.
-It will be held on June 11, 2011 and is by far Sherwood’s largest event.
 Not only is this a day of family activities, it is a great sponsorship opportunity as well for anyone promoting their business.

 - The Onion Festival, second Saturday in October

 For the moment, I will wrap up my discussion on Sherwood but you can see what a vibrant community this is and why it is considered a premiere community for quality of life living.
 I will continue to keep my eye open for wonderful new adventures in Sherwood – and there are many.
 Feel free to contact me at any time with questions you may have.
 Thank you and have a great visit!

 Contact Sherwood Realtor® Rena Herring at 503-793-2594 to learn more about real estate in Sherwood and throughout Oregon’s Washington County and Yamhill County.